kubedb/docs/docs/guides/weaviate/scaling/vertical-scaling/vertical-scaling.md

 - `spec.type` specifies that this is a `VerticalScaling` operation.
 - `spec.databaseRef.name` specifies that we are performing the operation on `weaviate-sample`.
 - `spec.verticalScaling.node` specifies the desired resources for the Weaviate nodes after scaling.
+- `spec.verticalScaling.mode` specifies how the scaling is actuated — `Restart` (default, restarts the Pods) or `InPlace` (resizes the running Pods without a restart, falling back to restart if a Node can't fit the new resources).
+See [Vertical Scaling Modes](/docs/guides/weaviate/scaling/vertical-scaling/overview.md#vertical-scaling-modes).

 Let's create the `WeaviateOpsRequest` CR: